Points-of-Tango/points-of-tango.github.io/events.md

 #### D.8.a Dates

 - Registration Open Date: The organisers can specify the date and time when registrations/applications to the event will be available.
-- Booking Date: The organisers can specify the date and time when bookings to activities will be available.
+- Booking Date: The organisers can specify the date and time when bookings activities will be available.

 #### D.8.b Registration forms

 It is possible to add a registration/booking form when organisers need extra information, which would have to be filled in by social dancers.
-This form is dynamic and the organisers can add as meny questions as needed, questions have different types to simplify answers and they can be marked as mandatory and/or editables (meaning the answer can be ammended at any time).
+This form is dynamic and the organisers can add as many questions as needed, questions have different types to simplify answers and they can be marked as mandatory and/or editable (meaning the answer can be amended at any time).

 #### D.8.c Event Packs

-User can book activities separatelly, but it is possible to create bundles for dancers to book and pay for a package-price.
+User can book activities separately, but it is possible to create bundles for dancers to book and pay for a package-price.
 Bundles can have as many activities as the event has included in it, but also can have activities to claim.
 For instance, they book 2 workshops to pick up out of 5 available.
 Dancer buys the pack and choses the workshops later.

 #### D.8.d Add Promoters / Vouchers

 It is usual that events have promoters on different cities or countries, specially international events.
-By adding promoters, it is possible to attach discount vauchers, depending on the organiser's need.
-The discount vauchers can be either a fix amount of money or a percentage of the total of the order.
+By adding promoters, it is possible to attach discount vouchers, depending on the organiser's need.
+The discount vouchers can be either a fix amount of money or a percentage of the total of the order.

 #### D.8.e Payment Methods

 At the moment it is possible to set up 5 payments methods:
 - Direct Payment (default): Social Dancer indicates the platform the payment will be handled directly with the organiser (cash, exchange of service for instance).
 The payment order will stand as PENDING until organisers agree.
 - Bank Transfers: Organisers can add all bank account details to share with social dancers to make the deposits. *Transfers are not yet made through the platform, we are looking at different integrations and finding the best deals for organisers.
 It will be added in the next few months*.
 After the Bank Transfer method is selected, orders will stand as PENDING until organisers confirm the deposit has arrived.
-- Integration with payment gateways, the dancer would pay directly to the organisers account, therefore the event would have to set up an account on the gateway choosen before start taking payments.
+- Integration with payment gateways, the dancer would pay to the organiser's account, therefore the event would have to set up an account on the gateway chosen before start taking payments.
 Options available so far are:
   - Stripe: Largely used in Europe and North America (no available on South America)
   - PayPal: Used across the world with just a few exceptions, like India
   - MercadoPago: Largely used in South America.